|

 Senecio nyikensis Baker 1897 Syn.
 Senecio abyssinicus

-An upright plant with oval blue-green leaves, making this Senecio worth space even when not flowering.
+An upright succulent plant with oval blue-green leaves, making this Senecio worth space even when not flowering.
 The flowers on long, branched stalks are spectacular crimson pom-poms, decorated with bright yellow pollen.
 Native to a wide range of Central and East tropical Africa from Nigeria to Kenya, Tanzania and Ethiopia.

 Although the plant is poisonous in large doses, an infusion of the tuberous powdered root is a traditional remedy to promote healing of cuts and sores, for diseases of the eyes and for syphilis. |